Trietptm-on-Coding-Algorithms/cryptopals-1/README.md

 # Matasano Crypto Challenges

-I decided to try my hand at completing Matasano's Crypto Challenges in C. For more information about why I started, what the challenges are, or how you can try them for yourself, you can check my blog post [here](http://www.spdcx.net/2015/02/0x003-matasano-crypto-challenges-c.html).
+I decided to try my hand at completing Matasano's Crypto Challenges in C.

 This readme will keep you posted on my progress.